 I couldn’t live without Evernote for capturing information, Echosign for getting contracts signed, WordPress for my website and Mailchimp for my newsletters.
 There are tons of others that I use but these form the core of what I need.

 Would you do anything differently if you had to start again?

 Do you know what?
 I don’t think I would.
 I’m a big believer in taking it as it comes.
 I’ve certainly made lots of mistakes but those mistakes have allowed me to learn and move onwards and upwards.
-No regrets!